FlowFuse/website/peopleops/index.md

 is not generally accessible.
 Send details of the purchase to Nick or ZJ so it can be recorded.

+### Education & Conferences

+Continue proofessional development is very important, and FlowForge will support you by funding relevant conferences and educational materials.
+Speak to your manager if you have particular material you would like to study, or an event you would like to attend.

 ### Software Licenses

 Licenses and software assets can be purchased for third-party software will be useful for particular tasks, efforts and processes at FlowForge.